milexm/Python/code/README.md

 ## Running code examples

-The code examples are contained in the folder `Python/code` and grouped by areas in the relative foldera.
+The code examples are contained in the folder `Python/code` and grouped by areas in the related foldera.
 For example:

 - `code/apps`.
-It contains the ready to run simple apps.
+Ready to run apps.
-- `code/builtin_types`.
-It contains ready to run examples showing the use of built-in types.
+- `code/builtin_types` Ready to run examples showing the use of built-in types.

+These folders contain modules with examples ready to run.
+For example, the module `code/builtin_types/file_examples.py` contains file related examples.

+Aong with these example folders, there are menu utilities used to create menus specifc to each example folder.
+For example:

+- `code/packages/apps_menu_utilities`.
+Menu to select app samples.
+- `code/packages/builtin_types_menu_utilities`.
+Menu to select builtin type samples.

 For each area, a two level menus simplifies the selection of the examples to
 run:

 - The first level menu allows the selection of the group of examples.
-- The second level menu (sub-menu) allows the selecrion and the execution of the acual examples.
+- The second level menu (sub-menu) allows the selection and the execution of the acual examples.

 ### First level menu